 - Sparkling water or soda water – we recommend using plain or lime flavor.

 Keep reading and scrolling for tips for success, as well as the complete recipe.
 The ingredient list with exact measurements can be found in the recipe card below.

 This recipe comes together fast with just a few simple steps.

-Now divide the mint leaves among 2-3 tall glasses.
-With the end of a wooden spoon (or a muddle) muddle the mint.
-Ultimately you want to smash the mint leaves until all leaves are darker in color and appear a little wilted.
-Feel free to add a small squeeze of lime juice during this step as it helps the leaves to break down a little better.
+- Muddle: Divide the mint leaves among 2-3 tall glasses, and use the end of a wooden spoon or a muddler to muddle the mint, smashing the leaves until they’re darker in color and slightly wilted.
+Feel free to add a small squeeze of lime juice during this step to help the leaves break down more easily.

 - 8 large seedless watermelon cubes or ¾ lb. – 1 lb. (about 1 – 1 ½ cups juice)

 - 2 ounces lime juice or juice of 1 lime (~¼ cup)

 - 15–20 mint leaves (~ ⅓ cup)

 - 3–4 ½ ounce white rum* (substitute sparkling water or kombucha for a mocktail version)

 - In a blender, add the watermelon cubes.
 Blend until smooth, achieving a juice consistency.